tinker-michaelj/hedera-services/hedera-node/docs/lambdas.md

     /// Decides if the proposed transfers are allowed, optionally in
     /// the presence of additional context encoded by the transaction
     /// payer in the extra args.
+   /// @param installer The address of the installing account for which the hook is being executed
     /// @param proposedTransfers The proposed transfers
     /// @param args The extra arguments
     /// @return true If the proposed transfers are allowed, false or revert otherwise function allow(
-       ProposedTransfers memory proposedTransfers,
-       bytes memory args
-    ) external payable returns (bool);

-   /// Decides if the proposed transfers are allowed on behalf of the
-   /// given installer address; optionally in the presence of additional
-   /// context encoded by the transaction payer in the extra args.
-   /// @param installer The address of the installing account for which the hook is being executed
-   /// @param proposedTransfers The proposed transfers
-   /// @param args The extra arguments
-   /// @return true If the proposed transfers are allowed, false or revert otherwise function allowHook(
        address installer,
        ProposedTransfers memory proposedTransfers,
        bytes memory args
     ) external payable returns (bool);
 }
 ```